SharadaShehan/Airline_Reservation_System/README.md

     (venv) C:\...\Airline_Reservation_System\backend>
     ```

 3) Now you have to install the required python libraries.
-Then run this command
+Then run this command.

     ```bash
     pip install -r requirements.txt
     ```

-4) Run this command to run the Local Server
+4) create `.env` file in `/backend/app/` location with following variables in it.

     ```bash
+    SECRET_KEY=my-secret-key

+    MYSQL_HOST=localhost
+    MYSQL_PORT=3306
+    MYSQL_USER=root
+    MYSQL_PASSWORD=12345678
+    MYSQL_DB=project_database

+    INIT_ENABLED=1
+    ```
+    Replace above environment variables values with relevant credentials for your local MYSQL database.
+Set `INIT_ENABLED=1` in development enviroment.

+5) Run this command to run the Local Server

+    ```bash
     python run.py
     ```

-5) If Local Server is running, it must show something similar to below
+6) If Local Server is running, it must show something similar to below

     ```bash
     * Serving Flask app 'run'